karanlyons/chump/docs/index.rst

 	(True, u'eChnqsE5nZyefIbTVMuS9cfDV77mMaN9', False)
 	>>> message.poll()
 	False
-	>>> str(message.acknowledged_at)
+	>>> unicode(message.acknowledged_at)
-	'1995-12-24 06:10:39+00:00'
+	u'1995-12-24 06:10:39+00:00'

-:meth:`~chump.EmergencyMessage.poll` returns ``True`` whilst the message has not been acknowledged, so you can use it as an argument in while loops.
+:meth:`~chump.EmergencyMessage.poll` returns ``True`` whilst the message has not been acknowledged, so you can use it cleanly as a condition in while loops.

 Developer Interface